-A primary expectation for all entering graduate students (including international students) is that their written communication skills in the English language are at an appropriate level for the graduate program.
-Therefore, students should possess appropriate knowledge of, and proficiency in, academic formal writing, including mastery of English grammar and punctuation, ability to organize ideas, and logical presentation of ideas.
-Students wishing to hone skills in writing may avail themselves of a variety of graduate writing tutorials, institutes, and workshops offered by the Graduate College (see https://grad.arizona.edu/new-and-current-students).
+The Graduate College and the Graduate and Professional Student Council offer a wide range of support services for graduate students.
+New students are encouraged to check out their website at https://grad.arizona.edu/new-and-current-students).
+In particular, students wishing to hone skills in writing at any time may avail themselves of a variety of graduate writing tutorials, institutes, and workshops offered by the Graduate College.
 In addition, the Center for English as a Second Language (CESL) offers an academic writing/speaking course, ENGL 407, for nonnative speakers/writers.
 Students may also be requested to enroll in specific courses by the Graduate Committee if deficiencies are identified in their writing skills.